DirectoryTree/LdapRecord-Docs/laravel/v2/auth/sso/setup.md

 ```

 The actual ordering of the middleware definition is important here, so your users that are
-accessing your site through single-sign-on are logged in, *prior* to the `auth` middleware.
+accessing your site through single-sign-on are logged in, _prior_ to the `auth` middleware.
 Otherwise, they will be simply redirected to your login page.

-## SSO Domain Verification {#sso-domain-verification}
+## SSO Domain Verification

 To prevent security issues using multiple-domain authentication using the `WindowsAuthenticate`
 middleware, domain verification will be performed on the authenticating user.

-This verification checks if the users *domain name* is contained inside of their
+This verification checks if the users _domain name_ is contained inside of their
-*full distinguished name*, which is retrieved from each of your configured LDAP guards.
+_full distinguished name_, which is retrieved from each of your configured LDAP guards.

 > Only 'Domain Components' are checked in the users distinguished name.
 More on this below.